 Differences between this use case and the above ranging requirements, and ranging in general include:

-- Sensing measurement data is not acquired 'between UEs' but by means of different sensing technologies.
+- Sensing data is not acquired 'between UEs' but by means of different sensing technologies.

 - It is not sufficient to discover other UEs that support sensing: these must be in the discovering UE's proximity and the discovered UE's precise location must be ascertained.